muratk3n/thirdwave/en/README.md

 *Wrath of Man* 👍

-Scott Eastwood can play good guy, bad guy.. nice.
-He shed daddy's image pretty early on, saw what u did there..
-Good choice.
+Scott Eastwood can play good guy, bad guy.. not too shabby.
+He shed daddy's image pretty early on, made some interesting mov choices..
 This guy is smart.

 ---